Topics Map > Services > Systems and Infrastructure for IT Partners > NDSU Authentication for Your Services (CAS/InCommon)

 - firstname.lastname@example.org: Indicates that the person is currently enrolled as a student for at least one credit at NDSU.
 This is cleaned up during fall and spring purges.
 Additionally, after the last day to add online for fall and spring semesters this is also cleaned up.
 This means that students from the spring will remain marked as students over the summer, even if they are not enrolled for credits during summer.
 This implies email@example.com.

 - firstname.lastname@example.org: Indicates that the person is employed with the institution in some way.
-This includes faculty, staff, and student employees.
+This includes faculty, staff, student employees, and temporary employees.
 This implies email@example.com.

 - firstname.lastname@example.org: Indicates that the person is employed as a staff member with the institution.
 This implies email@example.com.